 - One cup of rice, add 1.5 cups of water

 - Two cups of rice, add three cups of water

 - Three cups of rice, add 4.5 cups of water

-Rinse your brown rice under cool water: Put the rice in a fine mesh strainer and thoroughly rinse it under the cold running water for thirty seconds.
-Your strainer should feature very fine mesh since if the gaps between the wires are extra large, you may lose an enormous amount of your rice.
+Put the rice in a fine-mesh strainer and thoroughly rinse it under the cold running water for thirty seconds.
+Your strainer should feature very fine mesh since the gaps between the wires are extra-large, you may lose an enormous amount of your rice.
 However, most cooking experts do not recommend the rinsing process since it is deemed to be an outdated practice.
 This is simply a cleaning process and necessary if you believe that your rice was mishandled during the bulk storage.

 The Bottom Line

 This is the basic procedure of cooking brown rice using a rice cooker.
 However, it should be noted that rice cookers vary from model to model, and this implies that to prepare the best food, read and understand the instructions that come with your individual rice cooker.

 What Is The Correct Brown Rice To Water Ratio For A Rice Cooker?

 To properly cook brown rice, one must take cognizance of different measurements and weights for the variety of brown rice grains.
 It is required that one knows the ratio of water required in preparing any quantity of brown rice in order to achieve the best result.
 Most times, the scoop that comes with the rice cooker presents discrepancies in terms of size, posing a confusing measuring stand of about 14 grams if you run a test with two different scoops from different rice cookers.